Faculty & Staff

 With 14 years of teaching experience in lower elementary classrooms at public and Christian schools in Michigan and Indiana, Mary is a seasoned teacher.
 A member of the Ann Arbor Christian Reformed Church, she is known by many staff members and families who speak highly about her love of children and her faith in Christ.
 In the past, she has also served as her church’s children’s ministry director, youth director, church camp counselor, VBS director, Sunday school teacher, and church nursery caregiver.
 She is passionate about faith formation in the lives of children.

-Laura Bougher, First Grade Teacher Aide
+Michelle Whitefield, First Grade Teacher Aide

 Margaret Mayoros, Second Grade & Elementary Lead Teacher